pomerium/pomerium/docs/docs/topics/device-identity.md

 ## Authenticated Device Types

 Device authentication is made possible through trusted execution environment (**TEE**) devices that provide a hardware-attested identity and state.
 The specific implementation of this general concept is different across the devices that provide device authentication, but they generally fall into two categories: secure enclaves and cross-platform security keys.
+In broad strokes, the biggest difference is whether the hardware device can be removed (e.g. a yubikey) or not (e.g. the TPM in your iPhone).

 ### Secure Enclaves

 Also called platform or internal authenticators, a secure enclave is physically bound to a specific computing device.

-- TPM (Trusted Platform Module): These devices are usually built in to a product's mainboard, or can be installed in devices with a TPM header, as shown [here][toms-hardware-tpm].
+- TPM (Trusted Platform Module): These devices are usually built into a product's mainboard, or can be installed in devices with a TPM header, as shown [here][toms-hardware-tpm].
 They include a small processor to carry out cryptographic functions on the device, instead of on the system's processor where it could be interfered with.
 Trust is usually derived from a private key or certificate signed by a trusted manufacture's certificate authority.

 - Mobile devices: Most newer Apple and Android devices include a [Secure Enclave][apple-enclave] or [Hardware-backed Keystore][android-keystore]